Elise Stenevik

 She has previously played Damallsvenskan football for Eskilstuna United and Toppserien football for Arna-Bjørnar.

 Career

 Stenevik is a prolific Norway youth international and has played for Florø, Arna-Bjørnar and Eskilstuna United.

-In September 2022, she signed a two-year deal with Everton.
+In September 2022, Stenevik signed a two-year deal with Everton.
+On 24 May 2024, she signed a new two year contract.
+On 6 October 2024, Stenevik was subbed off at half-time after suffering a tendon hamstring injury that will keep her out until around Christmas.